Budapest-Quantum-Computing-Group/piquasso/README.md

 We welcome people who want to make contributions to Piquasso, be it big or small!
 If you are considering larger contributions to the source code, please contact us first.

-We also appreciate bug reports, suggestions, or any kind of idea regarding Piquasso.
+We welcome bug reports, suggestions, and any feedback about Piquasso.
+To share these, open an issue or fill out the [Piquasso User Survey](https://forms.gle/urLy5S3kYs143ags6).

 ## Development guide